-Platte Valley Medical Center is committed to providing you with a safe environment.
+We are committed to providing you with a safe environment.
 Our desire is to make your stay with us as comfortable as possible.
 When you check in at the front desk, you will be asked to provide information for our records and sign consents for treatment and surgery.
 Parents or legal guardians must sign consents for minors.
 If you have hospitalization insurance, please bring your card, policy or certificate with you.
 In addition, be sure to wear the identification band on your wrist at all times throughout your stay.
-Download this form if you would like to pre-register for surgery, a medical imaging procedure.
+Download this form if you would like to pre-register for surgery or a medical imaging procedure.
 If you would like to pre-register to have your baby, please download this form.

 Platte Valley Medical Center embraces the Planetree philosophy of patient-centered care and strives to personalize, humanize and demystify the healthcare experience for our patients and their families.
 Founded by a patient, the Planetree Model of patient-centered care is committed to enhancing health care from the patient’s perspective.
 It empowers patients and families through information and education, and encourages “healing partnerships” with caregivers to support active participation.
 Through organizational transformation, the Planetree Model creates healing environments in which patients can be active participants and caregivers are enabled to thrive.

 - That we are human beings, caring for other human beings

 - Caregiving is best achieved through kindness and compassion

 - Safe, accessible, high-quality care is fundamental to patient-centered care

 - In a holistic approach to meeting people’s needs of body, mind and spirit

 - Families, friends and loved ones are vital to the healing process